 Kerrie Polkinghorne has been involved in music of some description since her primary school days, playing the flute, saxophone, cello, keyboard and singing.
-She attended Concordia College on a music scholarship, and conducted a church choir for three years.
+She attended Concordia College on a music scholarship, and conducted a church choir in her formative years.

-She studied a Bachelor of Arts majoring in Music and Drama, followed by a Bachelor of Music (Honors) at the Elder Conservatiorium, where she graduated with First Class Honors on Classical Flute.
+Alongside teaching qualifications, she has a Bachelor's degree in Music and Drama, as well as a Bachelor of Music (Honors) from the Elder Conservatiorium, where she graduated with First Class Honors on Classical Flute.

-Kerrie supplemented her study for four years as an instrumental tutor at three schools and is now a classroom music teacher and co-curricular choir director at Woodville High School, one of the four Special Interest Music Centres in the state.
-She also served on the committee of the SA chapter of ANCA (Australian National Choral Association).
+Kerrie is currently a classroom music teacher and co-curricular choir director at Woodville High School, one of the four Special Interest Music Centres in the state.
+She is also a member of the Elder Conservatorium Chorale and serves on the committee of the Adelaide Choral Network.
 Kerrie's vision is to see members of the community draw together in order to build confidence, blend as an ensemble, develop technical skills and musical knowledge, and above all, to have a great time doing it.